surniaulula/wpsso/readme.txt

 * **Developer Notes**
 	* None.

-**Version 6.1.0-dev.1 (2019/08/19)**
+**Version 6.1.0-dev.2 (2019/08/19)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a "Preferred Crop Area" option in the Document SSO metabox from attachment editing pages.
+	* Added a "Preferred Crop Area" option in the Document SSO metabox for attachment editing pages.
 	* Removed all "Image Subject Area" options under the Priority Media tab in the Document SSO metabox.
 	* Removed the Priority Media tab in the Document SSO metabox from attachment editing pages.
 * **Bugfixes**